DenverSherman/COVID-and-the-2020-US-Election/README.md

 ![COVID-19 Cases By Month](./tableau_images/final_images/covid-19_cases_by_month.png)

 - Map of the United States that shows the sum of positive COVID-19 cases on Election Day and the winning party per state.
-The map is colored on a scale of lowest amount of cases to the highest.

 ![COVID-19 Cases to Election Day](./tableau_images/final_images/covid-19_cases_on_election_day.png)

-- Line graphs demonstrating cumulative COVID-19 cases and deaths separated by states won by each party.
+- Map of cases based on population

 ![COVID-19 Infection to Election Day](./tableau_images/final_images/cases_by_population.png)